Climate governance: Adaptive governance

-Critique

 Several limitations have arisen when applying the adaptive governance strategy to climate governance.
-Firstly, when applied at local level, adaptive governance is evidently successful; however, Evans (2011) found problems when applying such techniques over a large scale.
 For example, the technique could have limited success when adapting to a national or international problem as the system may become too complex.
 A further weakness highlighted by Ostrom in 2007 is that many adaptive governance systems have been implemented to build resilience to gradual changes but anthropogenic climate change could cause rapid alterations and so challenge the robustness of the whole governance system.
-Finally, using this experimental approach for such a precarious and influential system as our climate has been considered too risky, especially as Earth is potentially nearing the 2 degree global warming tipping point.

-Even with these limitations, adaptive governance is evidently a successful strategy at local scale in addressing unique climate change impacts on social systems.
-Therefore, the idea of focusing on and monitoring localized problems to achieve a global goal may well be highly influential as the impacts of climate change become increasingly widespread and complex.